 What is Chicken Madras?

-Spice level
+Chicken Madras Spice level

 Large pieces of chicken bathed in delicious

-Maximize the flavor of the spices
+How to maximize the flavor of spices

 Whenever I see an authentic Indian dish being made, the cook always toast the spices in a dry pan as the first step of the recipe.
-This brings out the flavors and takes away any raw taste that they may bring to the dis
+This brings out the flavors and takes away any raw taste that they may bring to the dish.

 Slices of orange and green skinned acorn squash on a pewter plate